 The key to successful training is to build gradually.
 Everyone progresses at a different rate and your body will take time to adapt to the new demands that you make on it.
-Hence, it is important not to allow your enthusiasm to over-ride the components of a correctly structured training guide, and to always allow sufficient rest and recovery between sessions.
+Hence, it is important not to allow your enthusiasm to override the components of a correctly structured training plan, and to always allow sufficient rest and recovery between sessions.
 If you are tired and feel like a couple of days off then your body is probably telling you to step back a little.
 Of course if you feel like missing your run because the weather looks a little suspect then that is a different scenario altogether.
 Always maintain a balance between, work, family and other commitments and your training so that running enhances your life, not dominates it.

-The program focuses on building your 12k running specific fitness over 16 weeks so that at the end of the program you are ready for your event.
-The program is progressive but you can jump in at a position that matches your current training load if you are already training.
+The programme focuses on building your half marathon running specific fitness over 16 weeks so that at the end of the programme you are ready for your event.
+The programme is progressive but you can jump in at a position that matches your current training load if you are already training.
+After that it's up to you; realbuzz.com produces a wide variety of training plans for several race distances and levels of running experience.

-Don't be a slave to the guide!
+Don't be a slave to the plan!
 The training program is designed with rest days, recovery sessions and lower volume weeks.
 This will ensure your body has time to adapt to the training.
 However, everyone is different and if you feel that an extra day's rest will be beneficial to your training, simply take out one of the shorter sessions in that week.